 - Soup & Salad Bar

-Kempton PA… The Wanamaker Kempton & Southern Railroad…is a small tourist railroad located in the northern tip of Berks County, Pennsylvania.
+Kempton PA… The Wanamaker Kempton & Southern Railroad…We will take a short but beautiful ride on this small tourist railroad located in the northern tip of Berks County, Pennsylvania.
 The railroad runs on three and a half miles of track that were once part of the Schuylkill & Lehigh branch of the Reading Company system.
 The Reading Company was known as a mighty coal hauler, but the S&L was a rural agricultural branch sometimes called the “Slow & Lonesome.”
 The branch was perhaps best known for the “Berksy,” a local passenger train that carried students to and from the only area high school at Slatington.

 Although not very big, the WK&S is largely unmatched in terms of authenticity and scenic diversity.
 Passengers are treated to rolling farm fields including an orchard and often a pumpkin patch.
 There are forests, fills, cuts, tree covered hills, a bridge over scenic Ontelaunee creek and the two old-time towns of Trexler and Wanamakers.
 Passengers even get a good view of their own train thanks to some sharp curves along the line.
 Due to a rural somewhat isolated location, things haven’t changed much over the last hundred years.